Jagnate/DNS_Server_Simulator/README.md

 🎉Contributor: Jin, Zhendong

 ## To do:
-1.Trace
-2.PTR
+~~1.Trace~~
+2.PTR - Not going to do
 ~~3.Cache~~
-4.Multi-Query
+4.Multi-Query - Not going to do
-5.Compress Pointer
+5.Compress Pointer - Too difficult
 6.CMake file
 7.Print Ans
+8.Polish format and clear 2 comments
 ## To run this file, you need:

 ## Project describtion: